 In Southern Theory, Raewyn Connell argued that the discipline of sociology has been shaped by concerns particular to the metropolitan centres, overlooking experiences of those who are on the periphery or ex-colonies.

 - Connell’s book has been widely discussed in academic sociology circles.
-For a broader overview, see his The Cultural Cringe and Social Science.
+For a broader overview, see her The Cultural Cringe and Social Science.

 The Johannesburg Workshop on Theory and Criticism based at Wits Institute for Social and Economic Research (WISER) includes a number of key thinkers such as Sarah Nutall and Achille Mbembe.